 - it transfers larger files and larger numbers of files than FTP is designed to manage

 - it transfers data much faster, freeing up network resources for other tasks

 - it manages any errors or interruptions that occur during data transfer and re-sends files if necessary

-The CFP Windows App is currently supported on Windows 7/8/10 and Windows Server 2008/2012.
-A computer that is running the CFP app can access and send files from other hosts connected to it that are running other flavors of Windows.
+The CFP Windows App is currently supported on Windows 7/8/10 and Windows Server 2008/2012/2016/2019.
+A computer that is running the CFP app can access and send files from other hosts connected to it that are running other types of Windows.
+Windows Core (without the UI) does not work.
 Contact us at firstname.lastname@example.org if you have any questions about your particular configuration.
 You only need to install the Windows App if you plan to transfer files directly from your computer or from a mapped drive on your computer.